amigazen/unsui/README.md

 ### What does the name _unsui_ really mean?
 Is it meant to be UNix SUIte?

 It is left to the imagination of the reader to determine if there is greater meaning in the name _unsui_.
 Could it mean UNified Standard Unix-specification Implementation?
 Or UNix SUbsystem Interface?
 Perhaps _unsui_ is Not a Supported Unix Instance?
-Is it Unix-like System Userland Interface?
+Is it Unix-like System Userland Idiom?
 What do you think it means?
 Similarly, is _zafu_ a Zen Amiga Foundation for Unix?
 What else could that mean?

 ### Will _unsui_ be released on Aminet?